hostbridge topo module should be hardened to handle empty busses

 Integrating Paul's fix for above is tracked by #11860

 Regardless of the underlying issue described above, the hostbridge topo module should be hardened such that it doesn't fall over in this situation.
 This is what we are tracking with this issue.

-Updated by Rob Johnston 11 months ago
+Updated by Rob Johnston over 3 years ago

 Below are links to a pair of core files and prtconf output from the affected system:

-Updated by Robert Mustacchi 7 months ago
+Updated by Robert Mustacchi over 3 years ago

 - Category set to lib - userland libraries

 - Assignee changed from Rob Johnston to Robert Mustacchi